IsaacFigNewton/Conditional-Probability-Manifold-Regressor/README.md

 # Probability Mass Function Regressor v1

+## Overview
+This currently only works for k=1, but I plan to implement a more robust approach this summer, so you can actually do different granularities.

 ## Goals
 - Estimate the class probability distribution of a dataset using KNN at various granularities (similar to a Kernel Density Estimator)
 - Generalize nonlinear relationships better than standard decision trees or Gaussian Naïve Bayes while retaining a similar level of interpretability.